 Coram Voice, a charity that helps young kids in care, has launched their annual writing competition!

-The theme of this year’s competition is ‘Growing Up’ and the call for entries is now on.
+The theme of this year’s competition is ‘Dreams’ and the call for entries is now on.

 You can submit entries online and they can be in any written form, from poems to short stories and raps or even newspaper articles!

-There’s a 500 word limit on entries and the competition is grouped into four age categories: primary school, lower secondary school (age 11-14), upper secondary school (age 15-18) and care leavers.
+There’s a 500 word limit on entries and the competition is grouped into four age categories: primary school, lower secondary school (age 11-14), upper secondary school (age 15-18) and care leavers (under 25).

 You can read previous entries here!

-The competition closes midnight on 10 February 2019.Add a comment
+The competition closes midnight on 12 February 2020.Add a comment